 Colloidal silver for dogs is a liquid with suspended microscopic silver particles.
 The term suspended means that the particles of silver are not dissolved but rather floating in the liquid base.
-However, they are too small for the naked eye.
+However, they are too small for the naked eye to see.

 In the past colloidal silver was the mainstream for managing infections because of its anti-bacterial, anti-viral, and anti-fungal properties.
 In the 1940s, with the introduction of antibiotics, the use of colloidal silver against pathogens rapidly declined.

-Today, it seems like colloidal silver is used as a natural antibiotic, but this time its popularity rises in the veterinary medicine field.
+Today, it seems like colloidal silver is used as a natural antibiotic, but this time its popularity has risen in the veterinary medicine field.
 However, the FDA does not approve the use of colloidal silver in pets.

 Is Colloidal Silver Toxic to Dogs?

-The answer to the question, is colloidal silver toxic to dogs is both yes and no. If you find this confusing, let us explain.
-Based on its place on the periodic table, from a chemistry point, silver is considered a transition metal.
+The answer to the question of whether colloidal silver is toxic to dogs is both yes and no. If you find this confusing, let us explain.
+Based on its place on the periodic table, from a chemistry standpoint, silver is considered a transition metal.

 Transition metal means it is somewhere between straightforward toxic heavy metals like lead and mercury and essential nutritional minerals like iron and copper.